Farama-Foundation/Minigrid/README.md

 Note that the library was previously known as gym-minigrid and it has been referenced in several publications.
 If your publication uses the Minigrid library and you wish for it to be included in the [list of publications](https://minigrid.farama.org/content/publications/), please create an issue in the [GitHub repository](https://github.com/Farama-Foundation/Minigrid/issues/new/choose).

+See the [Project Roadmap](https://github.com/Farama-Foundation/Minigrid/issues/363) for details regarding the long-term plans.

 # Installation